Aston Martin in Formula One: Potential return and sponsorship (2008, 2010, 2016–2020)

 In 2006, David Richards, who leads the consortium that owns Aston Martin, and his tech firm Prodrive were granted a spot as a potential entrant for the 2008 Formula One World Championship.
 Upon speculation of an Aston Martin F1 return, Richards made it clear that Aston Martin had a long way to go until it was ready for an F1 team.
 He believed the route to being competitive was to partner with an existing team, rather than setting up a new team with Aston Martin and Prodrive.
 In 2009, Richards again announced his intent to return to Formula One in 2010 with the possibility of using the Aston Martin name, however, this did not come to fruition.
 Between 2016 and 2020 Aston Martin served as a sponsor for Red Bull Racing, and as title sponsor of the team between 2018 and 2020.

 Aston Martin F1 Team (2021–present)

+Customer Mercedes power units (2021–2025)

 In January 2020, a funding investment from Racing Point owner Lawrence Stroll into Aston Martin saw him take a 16.7% stake in the company.
 This resulted in the commercial rebranding of Racing Point UK's Racing Point F1 Team into Aston Martin F1 Team for the 2021 season.
-The team competes with Mercedes power units, which it has done under its various names since 2009.
-Sergio Pérez was under contract to drive for them until 2022, but he was replaced by four-time World Drivers' Champion Sebastian Vettel, who previously drove at Ferrari, for the 2021 championship.
-The team had also signed Nico Hülkenberg as their reserve and development driver.

 As part of the rebrand, the team switched their racing colour of BWT pink to a modern iteration of Aston Martin's British racing green.
 Cognizant was also announced as the team's new title sponsor in January 2021.
-The Aston Martin AMR21 was unveiled in March 2021 and became Aston Martin's first Formula One car after a 61-year absence from the sport.
+The Aston Martin AMR21 was unveiled in March 2021 and became the first Aston Martin-branded Formula One car after a 61-year absence.
+The team competes with Mercedes power units, which it has done under its various names since 2009.